-Swedish meatballs are the ultimate comfort food dish and is easy to make!
+Swedish meatballs are the ultimate comfort food and so easy to make!
 This recipe has shortcuts so it’s easy enough for weeknight dinners.
-You will love the tender meatballs in the rich and savory sauce – serve it over egg noodles for a cozy dinner!
+You will love the tender meatballs in the rich and creamy sauce.
+Serve it over egg noodles for a cozy dinner!

 Sometimes you just need a big plate of comfort food, right?
 This Swedish meatball recipe will definitely take care of your craving – it’s hearty, comforting, and you don’t have to spend hours making it!
 These are our easy Swedish meatballs we make on repeat when we want something delicious on a cold night.